rladies/rladiesguide/content/coordination/onboarding/index.en.md

     -   We make sure it is a city using Google Maps

-    -   We add the chapter to current chapters.csv, only the info below (no email address):
+    -   We add the chapter to the chapter data (https://github.com/rladies/rladies.github.io/tree/main/data/chapters), only the info below
+        (no email address):

         -   City